Ishqbaaz: Nikitin Dheer Aka Veer Bids Goodbye To The Show; Thanks Fans For Their Immense Love!

 - Ishqbaaz Completes 500 Episodes; Surbhi Chandna & Nakuul Mehta Share Heartfelt Messages!
 (PICS)

-Nikitin Dheer role Veer Pratap Chauhan in Ishqbaaz was loved by the fans.
+Nikitin Dheer's role Veer Pratap Chauhan in Ishqbaaz was loved by the fans.
 We had recently reported that the actor's character will soon be ending on the show.

 The actor had shared an adorable message for his co-actress, Surbhi Chandna, with whom he had shot most of the scenes.
-Now, the actor had shared a parting message.
+Now, the actor has shared a parting message.
 In his message, he said that he will miss the team and thanked fans for their immense love.

 Nikitin Bids Goodbye To The Show

-Nikitin wrote, "It's that time..time to say goodbye to Veer Pratap Chauhan..a cameo that was intended for a little over a month..but your love carried it for so long at made it a full fledged role..u hated him first then started to love him.."
+Nikitin wrote, "It's that time..time to say goodbye to Veer Pratap Chauhan..a cameo that was intended for a little over a month..but your love carried it for so long at made it a full fledged role..u hated him first then started to love him.." - (sic)

-The Actor Says It’s Fortunate To Work With Amasing People
+The Actor Says It’s Fortunate To Work With Amazing People

 Nikitin Thanks Fans For Their Immense Love For Veer